Strategy Week

 Email: 2669036109@qq.com

-The reason why I chose to intern with AAE is because I believe that I can combine theoretical knowledge with practice, and transform the knowledge I have learned into output that can help businesses.
+The reason why I chose to intern with AAE is that I believe that I can combine theoretical knowledge with practice, and transform the knowledge I have learned into output that can help businesses.
 I chose green business model research.
-And the entrepreneur I have chosen is Naftali Kiprono, whose business is about honey.
+The entrepreneur I have chosen is Naftali Kiprono, whose business is about honey.
 His demand is for a green business model, and agriculture is easily linked to green business models, so I chose this entrepreneur.

 Body